All University Imaging Centers locations are access controlled with card readers.

 Each trained user that requires access must have an authorized U Card(link is external).

-Prior to being granted access, all training and facility specific requirements must be completed.
+Prior to being granted access, all users must be trained by UIC staff and complete all training and facility specific requirements.

-If you have not yet been trained please submit a training request.
+If you have not yet been trained please follow the directions on the request training page.

 Cancer & Cardiovascular Research Building (CCRB)